mirage/mirage-www/tmpl/blog/mirage-entropy.md

-Nonetheless, there is a well established battery of tests to check statistical randomness of RNG outputs, called the [Diehard Tests][diehard-web], and serves as the de-facto standard for random number generators.
-Here's the beginning of a certain sequence that [passes][marsaglia-pi-randomness] the test with flying
+Nonetheless, there is a well established battery of tests to check statistical randomness of RNG outputs, called the [Diehard Tests][diehard-web], and serves as the de-facto standard for testing random number generators.
+Here's the beginning of a certain sequence that [passes][marsaglia-pi-randomness] the test with flying colors:
-colors:

 ```
 3, 1, 4, 1, 5, 9, 2, 6, 5, 3, 5, 8, 9, 7, 9, 3, 2, 3, 8, 4, 6, 2, 6, 4, 3, 3, 8, 3, ...
 ```

-We still would not recommend using π as a secret key.
+We still would not recommend using `π` as a secret key.
 We would recommend releasing software for everyone to study, which uses that sequence to generate the secrets, even less.
 But what went wrong?

 The other [concept of randomness][wiki-algorithmic-randomness].
 Roughly, a random sequence should not be predictable to anyone with any knowledge other than the sequence itself.
-In other words, it cannot be compressed now matter how much we try and in the extreme, this means that it cannot be generated by a program.
-While the latter restriction is obviously a little too strong for our purpose, highlights a deep distinction in what people mean by being "random".
+In other words, it cannot be compressed now matter how much we try, and in the extreme, this means that it cannot be generated by a program.
+While the latter restriction is obviously a little too strong for our purpose, it highlights a deep distinction in what people mean by being "random".
 Jumping around is one thing.
-Being actually unpredictable is wholly different thing.
+Being actually unpredictable is a wholly different matter.

-For example, there are many [simple][wolfram-rule-30] mathematical processes which generate sequence with high statistical randomness, but knowing the rule and observing some of the outputs is enough to predict the rest of the sequence.
+There are many other [simple][wolfram-rule-30] mathematical processes which generate sequences with high statistical randomness.
+Many of those are used to produce "random" sequences of various purposes.
+But these are still completely deterministic processes that exhibit random behaviour only in the statistical sense.
+Instead of being *random*, they are *pseudo-random*, and we call such generators Pseudo-Random Number Generators (PRNGs).
-The entire future behavior of one of the most commonly used RNGs in various programming packages, [Mersenne twister][mersenne-twister], can be predicted after observing only 624 outputs in a row.

 We can look for something approaching a "true" random sequence in the nature.
 The current agreement is that the nature of quantum processes is random in this sense, and random sequences based on this idea are readily available for [download][dgrb-boskovic].
-Or we can use the microphone and keep recording; the lowest-order bits of the signal are pretty random.
+Or we can use the microphone and keep recording; the lowest-order bits of the signal are pretty unpredictable.
 But we cannot write a program to generate an actually random sequence.

 Still, we need to compromise.
+The real problem of common PRNGs is that knowing the rule and observing some of the outputs is enough to predict the rest of the sequence.
+The entire future behavior of [Mersenne twister][mersenne-twister], one of the most commonly used generators in various programming packages, can be predicted after observing only 624 outputs in a row.
+A step up from such a process is a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG).
-Somewhere in between the basic jigglyness and a sequence that cannot be described by anything other than itself is the area of Cryptographically Secure Pseudo Random Number Generators (CSPRNGs).
-These have a property that it is computationally prohibitively expensive to distinguish their output from a "true" random sequence, with a high probability.
+Their key property that it is computationally prohibitively expensive to distinguish their outputs from a "true" random sequence.
 This also means that it is computationally prohibitively expensive to reconstruct their internal state, just by looking at their outputs.
-In a sense, someone trying to predict the outputs can not take a shortcut and is reduced to starting the generator with all the possible states and checking if the output of their generator matches the observed sequence, a laborious task.
-This is how we can quantify a CSPRNG unpredictability: it takes trying about half of all the possible states to guess the state.
+In a sense, someone trying to predict the outputs can not take shortcuts, and is instead forced to perform the laborious task of starting the generator with all the possible states and checking if the output matches the observed sequence.
+This is how we can quantify a CSPRNG
+unpredictability: it takes trying about half of all the possibilities to guess the state.

 MirageOS's security stack contains a CSPRNG, a design called [Fortuna][fortuna].
 What it really does, is encrypt the simple sequence `0, 1, 2, 3, ...` with AES
 (AES-CTR) using a secret key.
 This makes it as resistant to prediction as AES is to [known-plaintext attacks][wiki-known-plaintext].
 After each output, it generates a bit more, hashes that, and uses the result as the next key.
-This is not to improve the statistical randomness, as this is already guaranteed by AES.
+This is not to improve the statistical randomness, as it is already guaranteed by AES.
 Rather, it's a form of [forward secrecy][wiki-forward-secrecy]: an attacker who learns the secret key at some point would need to perform the [preimage attack][wiki-preimage-attack] on the hash function to figure out the earlier key